 Developed out of a partnership between the New Hampshire Firearms Safety Coalition, the Means Matter program at the Harvard T.H.
 Chan School of Public Health, and other stakeholders, the Gun Shop Project builds on partnerships between firearms retailers, ranges, and clubs and public health experts.
 The Gun Shop Project provides retailers, instructors, and customers of all experience levels with firearm suicide prevention educational materials.
 These include education on the elevated risk of suicide to the gun-owning community and strategies for prevention that allow gun owners to take an active role in suicide prevention among their peers.
 These are implemented through a variety of pathways, including educational events at shooting ranges, flyers for retail customers, and materials encouraging retailers’ increased awareness of potentially suicidal behavior.
 Through this effort, an “11th Commandment of Gun Safety” was developed, encouraging temporary offsite storage of firearms when an individual is at elevated suicide risk.
 The Gun Shop Project has gained significant traction in recent years and is now being replicated across the country.

-American Foundation for Suicide Prevention (AFSP) and National Shooting Sports Foundation (NSSF)’s Firearms and Suicide Prevention Poster, Brochure, and “Responding to Suicide: For Ranges and Retailers” guide
+American Foundation for Suicide Prevention (AFSP) and National Shooting Sports Foundation (NSSF)’s Firearms and Suicide Prevention Poster and Brochure

 California’s Each Mind Matters initiative’s resource guide for Suicide Prevention Gun Shop Activity